How to Play VR and 360 Videos in VLC Media Player (2026 Guide)

 VLC VR player is a free, lightweight media player that can play 360° and basic VR videos on Windows, Mac, Android, and iOS.
 It supports common immersive formats such as equirectangular, side-by-side (SBS), and over-under (OU), allowing users to explore interactive environments without installing extra plugins.
 Unlike many dedicated VR players, VLC works across multiple platforms, making it one of the easiest tools for beginners who want to watch VR content on a computer or smartphone.
 In this guide, we'll walk you through the process of watching 360° videos and VR in VLC Media Player.

-Part 1: What VR Video Formats Does VLC Support?
+What VR Video Formats Does VLC Support

 Before you start watching VR and 360° videos on VLC player VR, it's important to know which formats are compatible with the media player.
 VLC supports a range of VR and 360° video formats, but not all.
 Being aware of these formats can help you avoid playback issues and ensure a smooth viewing experience.